glyA

 Core Functions

 GlyA catalyzes the reversible, pyridoxal 5'-phosphate (PLP)-dependent interconversion of L-serine and glycine with tetrahydrofolate (THF) serving as the one-carbon carrier, producing 5,10-methylenetetrahydrofolate.
-This enzyme is the central node of the serine cycle in methylotrophic metabolism, where it integrates C1 units from formaldehyde oxidation (via the H4MPT pathway) into cellular biosynthesis.
+This enzyme is a central node of the serine cycle in methylotrophic metabolism, where it integrates C1 units from formaldehyde oxidation into cellular biosynthesis and is the first enzyme of the serine cycle.
 The reaction provides the major source of one-carbon units required for synthesis of purines, thymidylate, methionine, and other biomolecules.
-GlyA functions as a homodimer in the cytoplasm and is essential for methylotrophic growth on methanol.
+GlyA functions as a homodimer in the cytoplasm and is essential for methylotrophic growth: glyA null mutants lose all SHMT activity and cannot grow on C1 compounds (including methanol) even with glycine or serine supplementation, while growth on succinate is unaffected.
 The enzyme also exhibits THF-independent aldolase activity toward β-hydroxyamino acids via a retro-aldol mechanism.

 Supporting Evidence: